People who are allosexual are those that experience sexual attraction to others.

 - They don’t like the way it sounds.

 None of the suggested terms seem to be accepted by everyone, and it remains a controversial topic today.

-Being allosexual simply means that you experience sexual attraction.
-This could look like:
+Being allosexual means that you experience sexual attraction that could look like:

 - having sexual crushes on people